customerio/go-customerio/README.md

 ### Deleting devices

-Deleting a device will remove it fromCustomer.io.
+Deleting a device will remove it from the customers device list in Customer.io.

 ```go
 // Arguments